ipni/specs/reader-privacy.md

 If present Extended Providers are applied to the IPNI output on the server which results into more `ProviderRecord`s being returned to the user.
 Same will not be possible for privacy preserving lookups as the required fields such as `PeerID` and `ContextID` are opaque to the server.

-While the mechanics stays the same, applying Extended Providers to the decrypted values will have to be done at the client side.
+While the mechanics stays the same, applying Extended Providers to the decrypted values will have to be done at the Client side.
 If exist, Extended Providers should be included as a field in the `ProviderRecord` which would make them cacheable too.

 ### Security
 ​
-Security model of the Reader Privacy proposal boils down to inability of an attacker to *algorithmically* derive the original multihash value from
+Security model of the Reader Privacy proposal boils down to inability of an attacker to *algorithmically* derive the original `MH` from
-`hash(multihash)` that is used for IPNI lookups.
+`HASH2` that is used for IPNI lookups.
 IPNI advertisments are not encrypted, but authenticated and contain plain multihash values in them.
-Before Writer Privacy is implemented an attacker could build a map of `hash(multihash) -> multihash` by re-ingesting Advertisements chain from each publisher in order to collect all original multihashes which can then be used to decrypt provider records and so on.
+Before Writer Privacy is implemented an attacker could build a map of `HASH2 -> MH` by re-ingesting Advertisements chain from each Publisher in order to collect all original multihashes which can then be used to decrypt provider records and so on.
 Doing that will require significant resources as it involves crawling the entire network.
 However, it will eventually be eliminated by *Writer Privacy* upgrade.

 Even with both Reader and Writer Privacies in place a rogue IPNI actor might abuse the double-hashing security model.
 For example: